Ace-code-ware/Embedded-LAB-Training/README.md

 AD converter on our microcontroler can do the conversion quite cleverly.
 The integrated AD converter descretizes 0-5v analog(continuos time) value in to the range of
 0-1023(descret time) values and convert the reading to the nearest value in the range.
 Last but not least, This digital value is again converted to 0-5v format before sending it to the 16x2 LCD display.
-This task will be handled through coding.
+This task will be handled through coding. the circuit also contains a potentiometer which will be used to control the contrast of the LCD.

 Required hardware Components:

         1. Arduino Uno
 	2. Interfacing Cable
 	3. Breadboard
 	4. 150 Ohm, 220 Ohm Resistors
 	5. 10K potentiometer
 	6. Wires 19x
 	7. LED
 	8. 16x2 LCD Display